Chapter 3.05

 3.05.090 Violation—Penalty.

-(a) A person who violates any provision of this chapter is guilty of a violation, and upon conviction is punishable by a fine of not more than five hundred dollars plus any surcharge required to be imposed by AS 12.55.039.
+(a) A person who violates any provision of this chapter is guilty of an infraction, and upon conviction shall be fined as set forth in NCO Section 1.20.040 or if no fine is there established, not more than five hundred dollars plus any surcharge required to be imposed by AS 12.55.039.
 Each violation is a separate offense.